Niels-NTG/gdmc_http_interface/README.md

 Since GDMC-HTTP 1.5.0 this mod supports both the Fabric and Forge mod loaders within the same `.jar` file.

+The following installation instructions are for installing this mod in the Minecraft client, but GDMC-HTTP also works on the Minecraft server with either the Fabric or Forge mod loader installed.

 ### Fabric

 Installation instructions for when using the Fabric mod loader.